naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ### Custom hooks
 we used it to share logic
->	Alternative to HOCs and rednder props
+>	Alternative to HOCs and rerender props

 **Notes**